Size4 feet (1.2 m)

 - This ray also is called the “Atlantic devil ray.”
 The term “devil ray” is applied generally to this group of rays (Mobula spp.) because when rolled and projected forward, the cephalic lobes have the appearance of horns.

 - Often jumps clear of the sea surface.

-- The species is not sufficiently abundant to be harvested commercially.
+- This species is not sufficiently abundant to be harvested commercially.